sinceresu/pypraat/Readme.md

 ## Features

-    *  Pratt UI like；
+    *  pratt UI like；
-    *  output Pratt compatible textgrid files；
+    *  output pratt compatible textgrid files；
     *  can browse and operate many audio files in a list widget smoothly.
-    *  convinient clipping operations；
+    *  convinient clipping operations thanks to the hot keys；
     *  support total operation history .

 ## Hot Keys